Thank you Birmingham District Voters!

-Welcome to the Friends of BPS citizens campaign.
-We are supporters of the Birmingham Public School District and their request for a zero tax rate increase bond proposal on the May 5, 2015 ballot.
-Please explore this site and learn about the specific needs this bond will address, which municipalities are covered by the BPS district, and what it means to you as a homeowner.
-Click the Volunteer button and join our mailing list to stay informed.
+Welcome to the Friends of BPS citizens web page.
+We are supporters of the Birmingham Public School District and we work to help ensure the funding needs of the district are meet.
+Please explore this site and learn about the district and how public schools are financed.
+You can find all the municipalities that are covered by the BPS district, and what a millage renewal means to you as a homeowner.
+Join our mailing list to stay informed.
 Thank you!

 No Increase In Tax Rate